-The Professional Mental Health Counseling program is composed of core program faculty, department faculty, and a varied number of part-time or adjunct faculty.
-The core program faculty is responsible for developing and administering the program.
-Program faculty are also involved in professional service in the larger community, engage in professional scholarship through research, and program development in a range of mental health areas.
-Most adjunct faculty are practicing mental health professionals, and some are scholars in specific fields related to our curriculum.
+The PMHC and PMHC-A programs are composed of core program faculty, department faculty, and a varied number of part-time or adjunct faculty.
+The core program faculty are responsible for developing and administering the program.
+Additionally, program faculty are involved in professional service in the larger community, engage in professional scholarship and research, and program development in a range of mental health areas.
+Most program adjunct faculty are practicing mental health professionals, while some are scholars in specific fields related to our curriculum.
 All faculty can be contacted by calling the department office at 503-768-6060.
 Students are welcome to leave voice messages.
+Below are a listing of core faculty: